Uniqueness of the Gibbs measure for the $4$-state anti-ferromagnetic Potts model on the regular tree

 \begin{main} Let $d\in \mathbb{N}_{\geq 4}$.
 Then the $4$-state anti-ferromagnetic Potts model on $\mathbb{T}_d$ has a unique Gibbs measure if and only if $w\geq1-\frac{4}{d+1}$. \end{main} Our proof of this result follows a different approach than the one taken in~\cite{PottsLeslie3}, which heavily relies on rigorous (but not easily verifiable) computer calculations.
 In particular, our approach allows us to recover the results from~\cite{PottsLeslie3}, thereby removing the need for these computer calculations.
 See Theorem~\ref{thm:precisemaintheorem} below for the full statement of what we prove with our approach. \\

-{\bf Organization.} Below we discuss our approach towards proving our main theorem.
-In Section~\ref{sec: Setup} we set up some terminology needed for our approach and arrive at a geometric condition for uniqueness that we check in Section~\ref{sec:proof main} to prove our main theorem, deferring the verification of a crucial inequality to Section~\ref{sec: Inequality section}.
+{\bf Organization.} In the next section we discuss our approach towards proving our main theorem arriving at a geometric condition for uniqueness that we check in Section~\ref{sec:proof main} to prove our main theorem, deferring the verification of a crucial inequality to Section~\ref{sec: Inequality section}.
 Finally, in Section~\ref{sec:conclude} we finish with some concluding remarks and open questions.